openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func backward(mark: LinkedListNode<T>): Iterator<T>
 ```

-Function: Obtains an iterator for all elements starting from the `mark` node to the head node of the corresponding linked list.
+Function: Gets an iterator for all elements starting from the 'mark' node to the head node of the corresponding linked list.

 Parameters:

-- mark: [LinkedListNode](collection_package_class.md#class-linkedlistnodet)\<T> - The starting element node.
+- mark: [LinkedListNode](collection_package_class.md#class-linkedlistnodet)\<T> - The starting node.

 Return Value: